SKF/python-dbus-codegen/README.md

 Dbus-codegen is a small command line tool that parses the DBus Introspection XML format and uses it to generate Python classes.
 The resulting classes will generate the same XML output when their `Introspect` method is called.
-The classes inherit from python-dbus's service.Object class, and have all methods, properties, and signals described in the xml, complete with type hints and the appropriate python-dbus decorators.
+The classes inherit from python-dbus's `service.Object` class, and have all methods, properties, and signals described in the XML, complete with type hints and the appropriate python-dbus decorators.

 When invoked from the command line, codegen has two modes of operation: single-